 Different Types of Batteries

 Lead-acid or lithium-ion batteries are the typical choice for solar energy storage.
-However, to find the best batteries for your system you must understand what the difference is between flooded lead-acid, sealed lead-acid, and lithium batteries.
+However, to find the best batteries for your system you must understand what the difference is between these types of batteries – including flooded lead-acid, sealed lead-acid, and lithium batteries.